thomastloberg/react.counter/README.md

-A small Reach counter test
+A small React Counter test